 Could you forgive your daughter?
 Video provided by: TruthMedia FIlms

 William Blake once said, “It is easier to forgive an enemy than to forgive a friend.”
 Forgiving a family member can seem almost impossible.
 Often the ones who are closest to us end up hurting us.
 When that happens, we are faced with a choice.
-We can hold on to bitterness and anger or to release it, and find healing.
+We can hold on to bitterness and anger, or release it and find healing.

 Of course, forgiveness will never be easy or straightforward.
 It takes time for wounds to fully heal.
-Have been holding on to bitterness and are reluctant to forgive someone?
+Have you been holding on to bitterness, reluctant to forgive someone?
 Is it time to seek reconciliation instead?

 Take our interactive Fly Away follow-up study to explore this issue and receive a personal reply via email or use this form to talk to a mentor about forgiving or being forgiven.
 We’re here to listen and will respond confidentially.